nakamochi/3d/README.md

 prefer constraining against datum objects instead of faces and other elements produced directly from sketches like pads.

-finally, the file contains an "assembly" group. this is simply a collection of parts composed together to help visualize how and whether all of them fit well together. this assembly group calculates all placement offsets from `asmsheet` spreadsheet. here's how an assembly looks like:
+finally, the [fff/provcase-assembly.FCStd](fff/provcase-assembly.FCStd) file contains an "assembly" group. this is simply a collection of parts composed together to help visualize how and whether all of them fit well together. it links to the provcase.FCStd, so you'll need both files. this assembly group calculates all placement offsets from `asmsheet` spreadsheet. here's how the assembly looks like:

 ![provisional fff case assembly](fff/provcase-assembly.png)

+the "assembly" std part has a custom property "view" with two options: exploded and assembled. the property is configured from the same asmsheet.

 ### 3D printing the parts